A solid scientific basis

 Smart Chefs - Health, Climate and Environment.
 Conflicts and Synergies.
 J. Ellens, I. O’Connor PhD, A. Aleksandrowicz PhD, M. Klarmann.
 Eaternity (2017-12-19) - full version - summary - summary (DE)

-Health Score - Whitepaper.
+Vita Score - Whitepaper.
 A. Aleksandrowicz PhD, I. O’Connor PhD, M. Klarmann, J. Ellens.
-Eaternity (2017-12-12) - download whitepaper - Swiss health recommendation based on the Health Score
+Eaternity (2017-12-12) - download whitepaper - Swiss health recommendation based on the Vita Score

 Organic Production, Climate and the Environment.
 I. O’Connor PhD, M. Klarmann, J. Ellens.
 Eaternity 2017-09-27 - download results - Eatenity Award criteria based on the results